 - Swales or channels These features would be excavated through the middle of ponds to the exterior berm approximately 2 to 4 feet below the surface of the pond bottom and approximately 20 to 150 feet wide.
 The channels would be sloped toward the exterior berm to be self-draining if a pond's water level was lowered or the pond was emptied for emergency purposes.
 The width of the swales may be larger depending on the soil conditions and the need to prevent sloughing of soil into the channel during pond operation.
 The swales or channels would create variable depths to enhance habitat diversity and would provide connectivity along a depth gradient from shallower habitat to deeper areas toward the Salton Sea.
-Swales could be created along the sides of the pond as a result of excavation and construction of berms. - > Hard substrate on berms Berms would be armored with riprap to protect the toe, spanning approximately a 1- to 2-foot depth at the waterline.
-This rocky substrate would also provide diverse microhabitat amid the interstitial spaces and hard attachment points for algae or invertebrates.
+Swales could be created along the sides of the pond as a result of excavation and construction of berms. - Hard substrate on berms Berms would be armored with riprap to protect the toe, spanning approximately a 1- to 2-foot depth at the waterline.
+This rocky substrate would also provide diverse microhabitat amid the interstitial spaces and hard attachment points for algae or invertebrates. - Bottom hard substrate The projects could include some patches of submerged hard substrate (e.g., rip rap, concrete) in certain ponds to increase the amount of cover and attachment sites for sessile or benthic organisms (e.g., benthic macroinvertebrates and algae) that support food for fish.

-- Bottom hard substrate The projects could include some patches of submerged hard substrate (e.g., rip rap, concrete) in certain ponds to increase the amount of cover and attachment sites for sessile or benthic organisms (e.g., benthic macroinvertebrates and algae) that support food for fish - > Floating islands Another feature being considered for possible inclusion would be floating islands to provide cover for fish from bird predators and possible attachment sites for sessile organisms.
+Floating islands - Another feature being considered for possible inclusion would be floating islands to provide cover for fish from bird predators and possible attachment sites for sessile organisms.
 Experimental concepts to be evaluated would include size, number, and seasonal placement of islands within the ponds.

-2.2.2 Dust Suppression and Restoration Project Opportunity Areas
+3.2.3 Dust Suppression and Restoration Project Opportunity Areas

-Dust suppression and restoration opportunity areas would target the most emissive exposed lakebed areas as the Sea recedes, where habitat and dust suppression projects could be located (shown in green on Figure 2-1).
+Dust suppression and restoration opportunity areas would target the most emissive exposed lakebed areas as the Sea recedes, where habitat and dust suppression projects could be located (shown in green on Figure 3-1).
 Dust suppression projects are intended to reduce the emission of airborne particulates from exposed lakebed areas using a variety of dust control treatments as appropriate at a project location.
-Temporary surface roughening, engineered roughness, freshwater wetlands, vegetation establishment as well as water spreading, and soil stabilizers are some of the methods available and proposed to control dust.
-To the extent practical, the proposed SSMP Project would strive to provide multiple benefit projects that combine dust suppression with habitat enhancement.
+A suite of potential dust suppression measures has been developed for consideration.
+Projects which comprise waterless techniques to suppress dust may be implemented as a temporary proactive measure to limit potential emissions from exposed lakebed areas.
+Project sites that initially receive waterless dust control methods, such as temporary surface roughening will be transitioned in the future to more sustainable treatments such as vegetation planting and shallow water habitat.
+Temporary surface roughening and engineered roughness as well as soil stabilizers are some of the waterless methods available and proposed to control dust.
+The proposed SSMP Project would strive to provide projects that combine dust suppression with habitat values such as freshwater wetlands, vegetation establishment and water spreading to create shallow water habitat.

-Under the proposed SSMP Project, up to 14,900 acres of these type of projects may be built within the mapped dust suppression and restoration opportunity areas on Figure 2-1.
+Under the proposed SSMP Project, up to 14,900 acres of these type of projects may be built within the mapped dust suppression and restoration opportunity areas on Figure 3-1.
 This acreage maximum represents half of the minimum total project area.
-Some of the dust suppression projects are water dependent and may be constructed where there are available water sources, others are not water dependent and could be built anywhere on the exposed lakebed (Figure 2-1).
+Some of the dust suppression projects are water dependent and may be constructed where there are available water sources, others are not water dependent and could be built anywhere on the exposed lakebed (Figure 3-1).